Cian-McKelvey/MoneyTransferApi/README.md

-# Money Transfering API Backend
+# Money Transferring API Backend

 This api is written in python using the Flask Package and MongoDB.